Build a Predator-Proof Chicken Coop: A Complete Guide

 A solid foundation is non-negotiable for a truly predator-proof coop.
 A coop built directly on dirt is an open invitation for animals to dig their way inside.
 The best solution is to build your coop on a concrete slab or use concrete blocks for the foundation, ensuring they go at least a foot into the ground.
 All of our customizable coops are built with sturdy, solid floors to prevent any unwanted guests from tunneling in.
 A solid floor made of thick plywood or concrete not only stops diggers but also makes cleaning much easier and helps keep rodents out.
 This structural strength provides peace of mind that your coop is a secure fortress from the ground up.

-Dig a Protective Trench
+Dig a Trench to Bury Your Fencing

 If an apron isn't quite right for your setup, digging a protective trench offers a similar level of security.
 This method involves burying hardware cloth vertically instead of laying it flat.
 Start by digging a trench that’s at least 12 inches deep around the entire base of your coop and run.
 Then, place a section of hardware cloth into the trench, attaching the top edge securely to the bottom of the coop's frame.
 Once it's in place, backfill the trench with dirt.
 This creates an underground wall that digging predators can't get past.
 It’s an excellent way to fortify your coop’s perimeter and is especially useful for larger runs where a full apron might be impractical.